 Student Financial Aid

 Support is available through a variety of research and teaching assistantships.
 Assistantships are provided on a competitive basis at the department level.
-Selected community training sites appropriate for professional counseling psychologists offer paid external placements that provide experience, training, and monetary stipends through University-funded grants for some students.
+Selected community training sites appropriate for professional counseling psychologists offer paid external placements that provide experience, training, and monetary stipends.
 A limited number of scholarships are available through the Graduate School.
 Details are available in the Graduate Catalog.
 Eligible students may also apply for available grants and loans.

 The program was first accredited by the American Psychological Association in October, 1989 and has maintained accreditation since that time.
 APA accreditation allows program graduates to be eligible for the licensure exam (Examination for the Professional Practice in Psychology - EPPP) upon completion of their degree and state licensure requirements.
 As part of our accreditation, we provide information on student admissions, outcomes, and other data.
 Information about the program accreditation status can be obtained from the American Psychological Association Commission on Accreditation (CoA).
 CoA can be contacted at: